markyu0401/Deserialization-Attack/README.md

 # Name Of The Attack Wen
-#by Qingchen Yu, Wen
+#By Qingchen Yu, Wen
-a building-in-progress project for Wen
+#A building-in-progress project for Wen

 ##Demostration of the attack
 ##Target Audiance